-Contents insurance: our ultimate guide to finding the best cover
+Contents Insurance: our ultimate guide

 Contents insurance covers all of your possessions, from your clothes, to your kitchenware, to your electrical appliances.
-An easy way to think about it is, imagine tipping your home on its head.
+An easy way to think about it is to imagine tipping your home on its head.
 Everything that falls out is considered to be part of your contents, so this includes any freestanding fridges, bathroom cabinets, etc. where everything which stays in its place like flooring or the built-in-oven is part of the building.

 Do I really need contents insurance?

 Your options are to get insurance, hope for the best, or self-insure.
-Self-insuring is fine, but you need to be sure that you can genuinely afford to support yourself should the worst happen.
+Self-insuring is fine, but you need to be sure that you can afford to support yourself should the worst happen.
 Just think, if your house burnt down would you be able to buy everything new again?
 Would you be able to afford alternative accommodation while you wait for everything to be sorted out?

 Things you didn’t realise were covered